Click here to read the previous parts.

 I turned around to face Mr. Intimidating, which made me jump on my feet.
 All that accumulated courage and anger dissipated away in a thin layer of smoke.

 “What?
-Why are you looking at me like that? “, he asked.
+Why are you looking at me like that? “, he asked, that same old, creepy smirk reappearing on his lips.

 I realised I was gawking at him.
 I quickly closed my mouth and looked away.

-“I thought you’d need help, but I guess I was wrong”, he said.
+“I thought you’d need help, but I guess I was wrong”, he said, widening his eyes.

 Oh, friendly hands!

 “Now, find your way to the infirmary.
-You are a total mess”, he studied my shaggy countenance and shook his head in dismay.
+You look like a mess”, he studied my shaggy countenance and shook his head in dismay.

 I nodded lightly and turned around to leave.